freesewing/tile/README.md

 <a href="https://freesewing.org/"><img src="https://freesewing.org/img/logo/logo-black.svg" align="right" width=200 style="max-width: 20%;" /></a>

 # Freesewing tile
-[Freesewing](https://freesewing.org/) is an online platform to draft sewing patterns based on your measurements.
+[Freesewing](https://freesewing.org/) is a Javascript library for parametric design, specifically made-to-measure sewing patterns.

 > This is our tile repository, which holds __tile__ a tool to tile PostScript images on multiple pages.
 >